DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

     iTerm2 Settings -> Profiles -> create new profile, set as default, delete the 'Default' profile

-Delete default profile

 Configure colors
 ~~~~~~~~~~~~~~~~~~~~

-Copy contents of danil.itermcolors file in this repo then save this create your own 'user.itermcolors' file in your home directory and paste the contents of danil.itermcolors file there.
+Copy contents of danil.itermcolors file in this repo then create your own 'user.itermcolors' file in your home directory and paste the contents of danil.itermcolors file there.

     iTerm2 Settings -> Profiles -> Colors -> Color Presets -> Import (and chose this user.itermcolors file in the home dir) -> after import in Color Presets select this 'user' color theme